Google UX researcher Sara Cambridge

 I never know what I’m going to learn.
 I only know that my initial suspicion — or my initial hypothesis about how people are going to respond — is probably going to be way off.
 This is what I’ve learned.
 I love the surprises; I never know.

 I also love it because as a researcher, I think I’m a better person.
-I’m a much better human as a researcher, having been a researcher, because you have to suspend judgment as a researcher, and that is such good practice.
+I’m a much better human having been a researcher, because you have to suspend judgment, and that is such good practice.
 It makes you a better person.
 The role of the researcher is to have empathy, and take that user’s perspective; it is just really good training for being a better human.